About the OpenTok scalable video feature

-The scalable video feature is only available in relayed sessions (sessions that use the OpenTok Media Router).
+The scalable video feature is only available in routed sessions (sessions that use the OpenTok Media Router).
 See The OpenTok Media Router and media modes.

-The OpenTok Media Router dynamically switches between different video resolutions and frame rates for a subscriber's stream, as network conditions on the subscribing endpoint change.
+For each subscriber to a stream that is published with scalable video, the OpenTok Media Router dynamically switches between different video resolutions and frame rates for the stream, as network conditions on the subscribing endpoint change.

 Scalable video is only available in streams published by clients that use: